-Whether it's your first place or your next property, I'll help you through the process.
-E-mail me at ikay@Targetcosthomes.com .
+Whether it's your first property or your next house, I'll help you through the process.
+Call me at (972) 504-8021 and I'll give you more information.

 Target Cost Realty, LLC can walk you through closing - (972) 504-8021

-Tying up any loose ends like obtaining funds, finishing forms, obtaining the documents for loans and liens, and making sure you get a spotless title to the home prior to your purchase gets finalized are all parts of closing in which an escrow holder is useful.
+Tying up any loose ends like receiving funds, completing forms, securing the documents for loans and liens, and assuring you get a clear title to the property in preparation of your purchase gets finalized are all parts of closing in which an escrow agent is useful.

 • Requests for payment for various services to be paid out of escrow funds